nmcspadden/outset/README.md

 	/Library/LaunchDaemons/com.github.outset.boot.plist
 	/Library/LaunchAgents/com.github.outset.login.plist

-The first launchd job above runs any scripts and packages you'd like to have processed at first or every boot.
-You pass scripts and packages to the launchd job by placing them in the corresponding directories listed below.
+The first launchd job above runs any packages, profiles, and scripts you'd like to have processed at first or every boot.
+You pass packages, profiles, and scripts to the launchd job by placing them in the corresponding directories listed below.
+Profiles should go in "-packages" folders as well.
 Scripts in everyboot-scripts will run at each boot.
-Scripts/packages in firstboot-scripts/packages will self-destruct after completion (this is for firstboot packages and configuration scripts that you only want to run once):
+Scripts/packages/profiles in firstboot-scripts/packages will self-destruct after completion (this is for firstboot packages and configuration scripts that you only want to run once):

 	/usr/local/outset/firstboot-packages
 	/usr/local/outset/firstboot-scripts